neoforged/Documentation/docs/misc/resourcelocation.md

 `ResourceLocation`s are one of the most important things in Minecraft.
 They are used as keys in [registries][registries], as identifiers for data or resource files, as references to models in code, and in a lot of other places.
 A `ResourceLocation` consists of two parts: a namespace and a path, separated by a `:`.

-The namespace denotes what mod or datapack the location refers to.
+The namespace denotes what mod, resource pack or datapack the location refers to.
 For example, a mod with the mod id `examplemod` will use the `examplemod` namespace.
 Minecraft uses the `minecraft` namespace.
 Extra namespaces can be defined at will simply by creating a corresponding data folder, this is usually done by datapacks to keep their logic separate from the point where they integrate with vanilla.

 The path is a reference to whatever object you want, inside your namespace.
 For example, `minecraft:cow` is a reference to something named `cow` in the `minecraft` namespace - usually this location would be used to get the cow entity from the entity registry.
 Another example would be `examplemod:example_item`, which would probably be used to get your mod's `example_item` from the item registry.